Games/maybe-games that I liked/thought were interesting/inspired me.

 I'll be honest, I don't really like virtual museums.
 Or real ones, at that.
 But MotSI is a bit easier to recommend as it's more akin to a personal documentary piece about friendship, depression and memes.
 If you're into that, give this museum a try.

 A funny thought experiment about spending billions of dollars on things that are actually worthwhile.
-Has some interesting facts and assumptions.
-It does get cringey with its political commentary at points, but it's so crazy and over-the-top that it's not overbearing.
+It does get cringey with its political commentary at points, but it's so crazy and over-the-top that it's not overbearing and quite insightful.

 Just what it says on the tin

 An experimental detective game... set in space!
 Has a cool minimalist art style and lots of sarcastic humor.
 It's a bit confusing, but on the whole it's a very satisfying experience.
 The classical soundtrack fits perfectly.

 A collection of darkly comedic mini-games about living with depression after the loss of a loved one.
 I admit that I didn't quite "get" everything and it is quite blunt, but I respect it for presenting a personal story to the world.

 What starts out as a normal dating sim

 for filthy weebs turns into so much more.
 Definitely more style than substance, but it's just the right length.
 The trigger warnings are not jokes by the way.

 A space outlaw simulator.
 It's silly, it's cute, it's short, and the titular pair bounce off each other wonderfully.